zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/6fd2684a-3130-4fb6-b1db-6917ac9b6a8e)

-So they may have set a password, changed an existing password or added a new user all together and set the password for the new user.
+So they may have set a password, changed an existing password, or added a new user all together and set the password for the new user.

 I also found it interesting that this command applies to mostly legacy systems.

 Net Command info: https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771865(v=ws.11)

-I sorted the output by event id and found 8 password reset attempts.
+I sorted the output by event ID and found 8 password reset attempts.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/1f66ca96-ad19-4274-8679-6fc3f5a57151)